svoss/vdcnn-chainer/readme.md

 ## Dynamic k-max pooling in chainer
-The VDCNN makes use of a dynamic k-max pooling layer to select the 8 most important features over the complete sentence, while maintaining the order in which they where found.
+The VDCNN makes use of a dynamic k-max pooling layer to select the 8 most important features over the complete sentence, while maintaining the order in which they were found.
 This layer is used just before the fully connected layers.
 The layer is not implemented in the chainer package so
 I made my own implementation that can can be found in [ccnn/temporal_k_max_pooling.py].

 To  depth 17, 1.23 vs 1.30.